doublerebel/whycoffeescript.com/README.md

 *Please, if you are reading this, refrain from posting it on social sites until Monday, December 2nd.
 I am editing, reviewing, and bringing up the whycoffeescript.com site.
-In the meantime please feel free to add *positive* contributions or feedback.*
+In the meantime please feel free to add constructive contributions or feedback.*

 *Sincere thanks,*